True tea, fully oxidized

 Black tea

-Reviewed May 2026
+Reviewed June 2026

 What is black tea?

 Black tea is tea from Camellia sinensis leaves that are fully oxidized before drying.
-That oxidation gives black tea its darker color, fuller body, brisk tannin, and the malt, citrus, honey, spice, or dried-fruit flavors common in breakfast tea, Earl Grey, iced tea, and many chai blends.
+That oxidation gives black tea its darker color, fuller body, brisk tannin, and the malt, citrus, honey, spice, or dried-fruit flavors common in breakfast tea, Earl Grey, iced tea, milk tea, and many chai blends.

 CaffeineMedium to high